ISO Requirements for Training: What Your Organization Must Know to Stay Compliant

 Retained documented information

-Auditors will typically review:
+Auditors often review:

 Training matrices